All posts

 Traditional banksDifficult remotelyChase, Bank of America, and Wells Fargo generally require in-person branch visits and often request an SSN or ITIN.

-For UK founders specifically, Wise Business offers a structural advantage: the ability to hold and receive GBP alongside USD in the same account.
-A UK founder billing US clients in USD and paying UK expenses in GBP can manage both currencies without external transfers.
-Mercury provides a stronger US banking feature set (treasury, credit cards, integrations) but operates in USD only — requiring a separate transfer to move funds to a UK account.
+For UK founders specifically, Wise Business has one clear edge: GBP alongside USD in the same account.
+If you bill US clients in USD and pay UK expenses in GBP, you can manage both without external transfers.
+Mercury has stronger US banking features (treasury, credit cards, integrations) but is USD-only, so you will need a separate transfer to move funds back to a UK account.

-A detailed comparison of Mercury, Wise, and Relay covers fees, features, and the account opening process for non-residents.
+Mercury, Wise, and Relay compared for fees, features, and non-resident account opening.

 Get structural patterns other founders miss